victoralonsorodriguez/CMOD/README.md

 The main branch contains the final files of every development branch correponding to each new version.

-There are four modes of analysis
+There are four modes of analysis:

     - 'original': it was the first mode developed.
 It is the less accurate
     - 'medfilt': each image is comvolved with a median filter to reduce noise
     - 'inout': the initial parameters for an image are the output parameters of previous image
     - 'medfilt_inout': is the combination of the 'medfilt' and 'inout' versions.
 It is the most accurate

 ## Version change log